Naz-HM/python-adventure-game/README.md

 Cave Millipedes

-Dragon (Final Boss with 5-question challenge)
+🐲 Dragon (Final Boss with 5-question challenge)

-Weapon System: Pick between a gun or a sword.
+⚔️ Combat System

+Weapon choice: Gun or Sword

-Quiz Combat: Answer Python questions to deal damage.
+Quiz Combat: Answer Python questions to deal damage

-Scoring System: +10 points per correct answer.
+Scoring: +10 points per correct answer

-Mistake Tracking: 3 mistakes = Game Over.
+Mistakes: 3 wrong = Game Over

-Time Delay: 3-second pause between levels for pacing.
+Time delay: 3-second pause between levels for pacing

-Epic Intro Banner to set the atmosphere.
+Epic Intro Banner to set the atmosphere

 🧠 Example Python Questions

-Can a Python variable name start with a number?
-(No)
+Can a Python variable name start with a number? → No

-Is Python case-sensitive when it comes to variable names?
-(Yes)
+Is Python case-sensitive for variable names? → Yes

-Is indentation required in Python code blocks?
-(Yes)
+Is indentation required in Python code blocks? → Yes

-Does Python use # for comments?
-(Yes)
+Does Python use # for comments? → Yes

-Does len('abc') return 3?
-(Yes)
+Does len('abc') return 3? → Yes

-Is None equal to 0 in Python?
-(No)
+Is None equal to 0 in Python? → No

-Can a for loop iterate over a list in Python?
-(Yes)
+Can a for loop iterate over a list in Python? → Yes

-…and more up to the dragon fight!
+…and many more until you face the dragon!

 📈 Scoring & Mistakes

-Correct answer → +10 points
+✅ Correct answer → +10 points

-Wrong answer → +1 mistake
+❌ Wrong answer → +1 mistake

 3 mistakes → Game Over